A complete guide to visiting Curtis Falls at Mt Tamborine. Everything you need to know about the waterfall and the Lower Creek Circuit walk.

 Curtis Falls at Mt Tamborine features two tracks, the Curtis Falls Track and the Lower Creek Circuit.
 Both are accessible from the same trailhead.
 However, the Lower Creek Circuit begins as an additional creek loop that finishes back near the waterfall.

-Walkers continue back on the same track from the waterfall to the car park whether they decide to take the extra circuit loop or not.
+Walkers continue back on the same track from the waterfall to the car park whether you decide to take the extra circuit loop or not.

 Both tracks are very easy to navigate, with only a few sections of climbing man-made steps.
 However, the end of the Lower Creek Circuit loop involves a shallow creek crossing.
 Don't worry though, you can hop over the rocks if you don't want to get your feet wet.